eaglesky/CodingPractices/AlgorithmsReview.md

   - [Leetcode] Unique Paths I and II(Algorithm).
 Boundary value is very easy to deal with.
   - [Leetcode] Minimum Path Sum(Algorithm and Implementation*).
 * Single sequence problems.
   Typically using index representation is enough since the initial value is often easy to determine.
-However if input is string, length representation is often preferable.
+However if input is string, or the current value depends on multiple previous values, length representation is often preferable.
-  - [Leetcode] Paint House(Algorithm and Implementation of the scalable version*).
+  - [Leetcode] Paint House(Algorithm and Implementation).
   - [Leetcode] Decode ways(Algorithm).
 Clarification: '02' can not be decoded using 2 -> 'B' since there is a preceding 0.
   - [Lintcode] Longest Increasing Continuous Subsequence(Algorithm).
+* Multiple sequence problems.
+Usually need to use length representation.
+  - [Leetcode] Paint House II(Algorithms** and implementations*).
+Remember the efficient way of finding minimum elements except a certain element.
+Remember the best algorithm with least space usage.
 * Bit manipulation problems.
   - [Leetcode] Counting Bits(Algorithm)
 * [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.